AxonIQ/reference-guide/part-iii-infrastructure-components/spring-boot-autoconfiguration.md

 public class MyAggregate {...}
 ```

 It is possible to define a custom [`SnapshotTriggerDefinition`](repository-and-event-store.md#creating-a-snapshot) for an aggregate as a spring bean.
 In order to tie the `SnapshotTriggerDefinition` bean to an aggregate, use the `snapshotTriggerDefinition` attribute on `@Aggregate` annotation.
-Listing below shows defining a custom `EventCountSnapshotTriggerDefinition` which will take a snapshot on each 500th event.
+Listing below shows how to define a custom `EventCountSnapshotTriggerDefinition` which will take a snapshot on each 500th event.

 ```java
 @Bean